verana-labs/verifiable-trust-vpr-spec/spec.md

 To execute this method, [[ref: account]] MUST match at least one these rules, else [[ref: transaction]] MUST abort.

 - The related `CredentialSchema` entry is loaded with `validator_participant.schema_id`, and will be named `cs` in this section.
-- if `type` is equal to ISSUER: if `cs.issuer_onboarding_mode` is not equal to OPEN, MUST abort.
+- if `role` is equal to ISSUER: if `cs.issuer_onboarding_mode` is not equal to OPEN, MUST abort.
-- if `type` is equal to VERIFIER: if `cs.verifier_onboarding_mode` is not equal to OPEN, MUST abort.
+- if `role` is equal to VERIFIER: if `cs.verifier_onboarding_mode` is not equal to OPEN, MUST abort.
-- if `type` is equal to VERIFIER and `validation_fees` is specified and different than 0, MUST abort.
+- if `role` is equal to VERIFIER and `validation_fees` is specified and different than 0, MUST abort.
-- if `type` is equal to VERIFIER and `verification_fees` is specified and different than 0, MUST abort.
+- if `role` is equal to VERIFIER and `verification_fees` is specified and different than 0, MUST abort.

 ###### [MOD-PP-MSG-14-2-3] Self Create Participant fee checks